yihyap/sagemaker-workshop/04-script-mode-container/README.md

 # • Bring your own container to SageMaker

-- Estimated duration: 60mins

-## Key Concepts
+This notebook shows how you can:

-- Train a model using a custom container with addtional libray/package on SageMaker
+- Train a model using a custom container with addtional library/package on SageMaker